MK316/workshops/20230126_yonsei/data/article_22.md

-[Article from New York Times](https://www.nytimes.com/2022/09/02/technology/ai-artificial-intelligence-artists.html)
+[Article from New York Times](https://www.nytimes.com/2022/09/02/technology/ai-artificial-intelligence-artists.html) This article is written by Kevin Roose on September, 2, 2022.

+**Title:
-*An A.I.-Generated Picture Won an Art Prize.
-Artists Aren’t Happy.
+An A.I.-Generated Picture Won an Art Prize.
+Artists Aren’t Happy.**
+---

 “I won.
 And I didn’t break any rules.”
 The artwork’s creator says.

-This article is written by Kevin Roose on September, 2, 2022.
+---

 This year, the Colorado State Fair’s annual art competition gave out prizes in all the usual categories: painting, quilting, sculpture.